 - Conversion window: select how long to track conversions after someone clicks an ad.
 The window can be as short as one week or as long as 90 days.

 - View-through conversion window: select how long to track conversions after someone sees a Display Network ad.
 The window can be as short as 1 day or as long as 30 days.

 - Click Category.
 Select the category that best describes your conversion.
 You can use this category to segment your conversion reports.
 You can always change it later.
 Click Done.

-You might want to use this setting if you use an automated bid strategy to optimize for conversions, and you don't want to include this particular conversion action in your bid strategy.
+You might want to use this setting if you use an automated bid strategy to optimise for conversions, and you don't want to include this particular conversion action in your bid strategy.
 Learn more about the "Include in 'Conversions'" setting.
 Click Done.

 - Click Attribution model.
-This setting lets you choose how to assign credit for each conversion: to the last click a customer made before a conversion, the first click, or a combination of clicks.
+This setting lets you choose how to assign credit for each conversion: to the last click a customer made before a conversion, the first click or a combination of clicks.
 Learn more about each option and how this setting works in About attribution models.
 Click Done.

 - Click Save and continue.

 You'll now see a screen with your saved settings and conversion tracking tag.
 Follow the instructions in the next section to customise and save your tag.

 - Review your settings.
 If you need to make any changes, click Edit settings.

 - (Optional) Under "Install your tag", click Choose whether to track conversions on a page load or click.
 Select an option: